Ray B. Sitton: Service

 Sitton was assigned to Headquarters Strategic Air Command, Offutt Air Force Base, Neb., in June 1963, first as chief of the Operations and Training Branch, Office of the Inspector General, and in July 1965 was named deputy director of information.
 He entered the National War College in Washington, D.C., in August 1966 and graduated in July 1967.

 Sitton then joined the Organization of the Joint Chiefs of Staff, Washington, D.C., in the Operations Directorate, where he was assistant deputy director for operations for the National Military Command Center; then chief, Current Operations Branch; and lastly chief, Strategic Operations Division.

 In June 1970 Sitton assumed duties as commander of the 17th Bombardment Wing, SAC, Wright-Patterson Air Force Base, Ohio, and in May 1971 was named commander of the 19th Air Division, SAC, with headquarters at Carswell Air Force Base, Texas.
 He assumed duties as assistant deputy chief of staff for plans, Strategic Air Command, at Offutt Air Force Base, Neb., in January 1972; became deputy chief of staff for plans in March 1973; and assumed duties as deputy chief of staff for operations in September 1973.

 In July 1974 Sitton was assigned as director for operations (J-3), Joint Staff, Organization of the Joint Chiefs of Staff, Washington, D.C.
 He assumed those duties in July 1976.
 Sitton died August 16, 2013, aged 89.

 Decorations and awards

-He has flown more than 8,500 hours in 40 different types of aircraft, and is authorized to wear the Master Missileman Badge.
+He had flown more than 8,500 hours in 40 different types of aircraft, and was authorized to wear the Master Missileman Badge.
 His military decorations and awards include: